Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a brief recap of the car insurance concepts raised in the charts and tables above.
+The items below are a quick review of the coverage data raised in the charts and tables above.

 Rate Tables and Charts